Can Do guide

 The Covid Code allows:

-- A maximum of six people from two households to meet in outdoor spaces for social gatherings – this means you are free to meet a friend from another household for a walk, plan an outdoor study session, or informal activity.
+- A maximum of two people from two households to meet in outdoor spaces for social gatherings – this means you are free to meet a friend from another household for a walk, plan an outdoor study session, or informal activity.

 Our challenge, as a community, is to demonstrate what we can do within these parameters by working together, thinking creatively, and developing our reputation for leadership, adaptability, and resilience.
 The St Andrews student experience is our collective inheritance, and we all have a role to play in reinterpreting it for a changing world.